-Storing Gold at Home
+Part II: Storing Gold at Home

 One of the advantages of physical gold is that it serves as a financial backstop.
-You want some bullion readily accessible in an emergency, whether that emergency be a personal one or something on a national scale.
+You want some bullion readily accessible in an emergency, whether that emergency is a personal one or something on a national scale.

 If you have no cash handy…or the bank is temporarily closed…or the internet is down…or there’s an economic crisis…or you even need to barter, having some physical gold could be a lifesaver.

 |“I believe everyone should have gold and silver in his or her own private possession, where you can lay your hands on it, because they are one of the few financial assets that can be completely private and not part of the financial system.” - Mike Maloney, Guide to Investing in Gold and Silver

 Keep some gold in a place that is immediately available and easily accessible.
-If your bullion is two days away, or time-consuming or complicated to get to, its use as an emergency financial asset has diminished.
+If your bullion is two days away, or is time-consuming or complicated to get to, its use as an emergency financial asset has diminished.

 One of your major risks with keeping gold in the house is theft.
 You can probably think of dozens of places in your home where no one would think to look.
 The trick is to hide your bullion in such a way that it isn’t too complicated for you or your heirs to find, but is very hard for a thief to find.

 Here are a few tips on hiding locations so that hopefully a persistent burglar leaves empty-handed.
 (Note these are just suggestions and not necessarily formal recommendations — each person must decide what is right for him or her.)

-Alarms and Safes
+6. Alarms and Safes

 The more metal you have at home, the more you need to consider a security system that offers both video recording and monitoring.
 They may or may not prevent a theft, but would ideally give you an immediate police response and evidence that is prosecutable.

-Check out those hidden camera video recorder systems that are disguised as an alarm clock, wall clock, smoke detector, clothing hook, and even a light bulb.
+Check out hidden camera video recorder systems that are disguised as an alarm clock, wall clock, smoke detector, clothing hook and even a light bulb.
 Most of these can record many hours of surveillance video and allow you to monitor it live, over the internet, from anywhere in the world, on your cell phone or computer.
 If you go this route, be sure to get a system with plenty of memory.

 Remember, once you lose your gold, you have no recourse should you become a victim.
 And consider how badly you’d need your gold at a time like that.
-That’s why I recommend…
+That’s why I recommend this rule:

-The Ultimate Storage Plan
+8. The Ultimate Storage Plan

 You don’t want your physical wealth to be wiped out through one act of misfortune.
 We recommend storing some of your bullion at or near home, but then diversifying where you keep the rest of it.

 That option is available.
-Private, non-bank, fully allocated, fully-insured class 3 vaults offer the highest level of security, and are the best protection during times of financial and social crisis.
+Private, non-bank, fully allocated, fully-insured class-3 vaults offer the highest level of security and are the best protection during times of financial and social crisis.